 If you respond in a cordial manner, keeping in mind the thousands of future eyes that may see the review and corresponding response from you, you can turn that negative into a positive.
 Your factually-based response, apology, and promise to make things right in the future can actually change the perception of a negative review in the eyes of the reader.
 Now that’s powerful!

-ShippingEasy’s powerful suite of shipping, inventory, and feedback management tools bring the most important elements of Amazon selling success into a single platform.
+ShippingEasy’s powerful suite of shipping, inventory, and feedback request tools brings the most important elements of Amazon selling success into a single platform.
 With expert guided help from setup to follow-up, we help ensure you get the most out of selling on one of the largest marketplaces in the world.
 Optimize your Amazon shipping, plus everything else you do, by starting a 30-day free trial of the whole platform!

 Latest posts by Rob Zaleski (see all)